TiagoMonteiroHenriques/diffval/README.md

 a sorted phytosociological table.
-The patterns of ‘differential taxa’ are searched through mathematical optimization algorithms, resorting the table while maximizing the sum of the DiffVal for all the taxa in the table, i.e. maximizing the Total Differential Value (TotDiffVal or TDV).
+The patterns of ‘differential taxa’ are searched through mathematical optimization algorithms, resorting the table while maximizing the sum of the DiffVal for all the taxa in the table, i.e., maximizing the Total Differential Value (TotDiffVal or TDV).
 Ultimately, TDV optimization aims at obtaining classifications of vegetation data based on ‘differential taxa’, as in the traditional phytosociological (or geobotanical) approach.
 The ‘Gurobi’ optimizer, as well as the R package ‘gurobi’, can be installed from